345-intelligence/.github/profile/README.md

 ---

-*This README will grow over time, as we build it out.*
+*This README will grow over time, as I build it out.*